stevekirks/sql-bulk-copy-merge/test/SqlBulkCopyMerge.Tests/README.md

-﻿Docker is required as these tests run a docker container.
+﻿Docker is required as somes tests run a docker container.